secondRZ/swe-interview/topics/unity-and-game-dev.md

   * After saving the script, also hit Cmd + S in Unity to save the scene.

 * **UnityEngine**

   * **Input.GetAxisRaw\(\)**: Takes a string either `"Vertical"` or `"Horizontal"` and returns a float from **-1** to **1** stating whether the user is trying to move in the current frame.
   * **void FixedUpdate\(\)**: Used to update animator components that rely on physics.
 This happens after the Update method, but not as often.

 * **Tips**
   * After adding any assets with their own lighting, go to Window -&gt; Lighting -&gt; Settings and click "Generate Lighting".
   * Hotkeys: Alt click+drag.
 F, Q, W, E, R, Z, and X.
   * Use the Asset Store for things that may come in handy.
   * The Y axis in `Verctor3` is up, like a jump.
 Not up like a vertical movement.
   * Manipulate the RigidBody of the object, not the transform itself.
 RigidBody is affected by physics, so if some other force is acting on the object at the same time, RigidBody will intelligently calculate where the object should be.
 Transform will not do that.
+  * You can expose class properties to the inspector window.
+This is helpful for locking one object's value to the value of another object's property. \(E.g: The playerTransform property in the camera object to the actual player object's transform value\).

 ## Process